-Installation can only be performed in an environment that meets the minimum requirements for installing one of the supported Linux distributions.
+IMiS®/ARChive Server installation can be performed by the root user (root) or any user with equivalent rights (sudo), using console tools.
+It can only be performed in an environment that meets the minimum requirements for installing one of the supported Linux distributions.